petertengg/petertengg.github.io/Trading/_posts/2025-10-28-bitcoin-price-prediction.md

 The Puell Multiple is a ratio between the `Current Miner Revenue` and the `365-Day Moving Average of the Miner Revenue`.
 We know the ratio.
 In order to calculate either term of the ratio, we have to know the other one.
 Here, it is easier to predict the `Moving Average`, as its movement is much smoother and more predictable than the erratic raw `Miner Revenue`.

-The `365-day Moving Average of the Mining Revenue ` is at `44.572M` USD on the monthly chart at the time of writing.
-We can expect that it will go higher as the `Miner Revenue` goes higher as we are approaching the cycle top, so even the conservative case should be higher than the current value.
+The `365-day Moving Average of the Mining Revenue ` is at `44.752M` USD on the monthly chart at the time of writing.
+We can expect that it will go higher as the `Miner Revenue` goes higher while we are approaching the cycle top, so even the conservative case should be higher than the current value.
 My `Miner Revenue MA` estimates based on this, are:
 - *Conservative case*: `46.8M`
 - *Base case*: `50M`
 - *Bull case*: `52M`